 The Swamp Ward moniker comes from the nickname for the neighbourhood that is bound by Russell St., Division St., Queen St. and the Cataraqui River in Kingston, Ontario, Canada.
 The inaugural exhibition was in July 2001 and since that time there have been over 20 exhibitions by local and extra regional artists.
 All exhibitions are visible from the street and run for approximately two months.
 Submissions are taken on an ongoing basis.

 The SWW Project was created to provide artists with an opportunity to bring contemporary art into the public spaces of our communities and neighbourhoods where people can engage with it in their day-to-day lives.
+The SWW is no longer presenting work on a regular basis.
+Special projects may occur from time to time.

 Artists Projects